cycle/docs/advanced/transaction.md

 }
 ```

-For example we can log the order of which commands are being executed by wrapping original transaction Runner:
+For example, we can log the order of which commands are being executed by wrapping the original transaction Runner:

 ```php
 class LogRunner implements RunnerInterface